Kitround/Darki/README.md

 # Darki

-A simple macOS menu bar app to automatic toggle between Light and Dark mode with hours.
+A simple macOS menu bar app that automatically toggles between Light and Dark mode on a schedule.

 This app was totally vibe coded using Perplexity and Claude Sonnet 4.5